al3xisrobles/Sorting-Algorithms-Test-Suite/README.md

 python3 test.py
 ```

-If you want to test quickselect, run that separate testing suite with
+If you want to test quickselect, run that separate test case with
 ```
 python3 quick_select.py
 ```